BuomYian/alx-backend-python/python-generators-0x00/README.md

 - Using \`itertools\` for advanced iteration patterns
 - Batch processing for large datasets
 - Filtering and transforming data in batches
+- Lazy pagination for efficient data retrieval
+- LIMIT and OFFSET in SQL queries for pagination
 - Performance optimization for database operations

 ## License